 Because the trust is a separate legal entity, the assets in the trust continue to be managed by the provisions of the trust, even after death.
 If the terms of the trust require a distribution at death, then such distribution will take place according to the terms as the person creating the trust has decided.
 In other instances, if so designed, the trust may continue to for years to manage assets for the benefit of the trust beneficiaries.

 What Assets Are Transferrable by a Will?

 During life, a person may own property that may be subject to different ownership conditions.
 The nature of the property and ownership will determine whether the property can be transferred by will.
 Here are some common examples of property ownership:

 - Property owed solely by a person with no conditions.
 In Massachusetts, if a person purchases an asset in their individual name, such as a car, that person is the sole owner of the vehicle.
 Subject to mortgages or security interests in the property, the person can transfer the asset however they wish – either during life or upon death.
 All property owned by a person individually, with no other legally enforceable provisions for distribution at death, is transferred upon death in accordance with a person’s will, or, if there is no will, according to state intestate laws.

 - Joint tenants with right of survivorship.
 Joint tenants with right of survivorship (“JTWROS”) or tenancy by the entireties, are common ways for real estate to be owned.
-While a person may have the right to transfer property with this designation during life (subject to the interests of the other owners), at death the property automatically becomes vested in the other owner or owners, irrespective of the provisions of a will.
+While a person may have the right to transfer property with this designation during life (subject to the interests of the other owners), at death the property automatically becomes vested in the other owner or owners, irrespective of the provisions of a will or trust.